-Hurunui Council is working with those affected to monitor and advise with regard to waste diversion and disposal, to ensure the inappropriate disposal of waste does not become a future legacy of the November 2016 earthquake.
+Hurunui Council is working to monitor and advise with regard to waste diversion and disposal, to ensure the inappropriate disposal of waste does not become a future legacy of the November 2016 earthquake.
 The volumes of waste resulting from the earthquake are unknown, but it's management will continue for several years.

 The council is aiming ‘to ensure the safe, efficient and cost effective management of waste streams resulting from the 2016 earthquake, to ensure the protection of the community and environment’.

 Using best practice guidelines produced to assist those affected to recycle and dispose of their waste by providing information regarding the demolition process, including identifying asbestos and how to dispose of hazardous wastes safely.

 - Waiau transfer station has been damaged by the earthquake.
 When using this site, please follow staff guidance, do not exceed 10kph and ensure children remain in the vehicle.

 - Receipts will be issued for all paid transactions; please retain this, should this be required for an insurance claim.

 - Cleanfill is accepted at Amberley transfer station only.
 For information regarding the types of cleanfill accepted click here.
 Please note - if from demolition works, an asbestos clearance certificate must be provided.

 Asbestos is NOT accepted at any Hurunui transfer station and if brought, you will NOT be permitted to dispose of it.
 For information to manage, identify and dispose of asbestos, visit the asbestos aware website. http://asbestosaware.co.nz/index.php